S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

    PasswordAuthentication no
    ```

-   This rule essentially disables password authentication on the `root` user and rather would allow only SSH logins.
+   This rule essentially disables password authentication on the `root` user, and rather allows SSH logins only.

  6. Click *Create* to create the droplet.
 This will take some time to complete.
-After the droplet has been created successfully, it will assign you a public IP address.
+After the droplet has been created successfully, a public IP address will be assigned.
 In this project, the public IPv4 address that I have been assigned is `206.189.151.124`.

  ### 3. Logging In as `root` via SSH

- As the droplet has now been created, you can log in via root by running the following command in your host machine:
+ As the droplet has been created, you can now log in to the server as `root` user by running the following command in your host machine:

  ```
     $ ssh root@206.189.151.124
  ```

  This will look for the private key in your local machine and log you in automatically if the private key is found.
-After you are logged in, it might look like this:
+After you are logged in, you might see something similar to this:

  ![Root login](https://res.cloudinary.com/sdey96/image/upload/v1527151721/terminal_msihzb.png)